THE TOP SHELF STANDARD FOR EARNING A FORCE FREE, POSITIVE DOG TRAINING CERTIFICATION

 For example, loosening up on the pressure of the Halti in order to maintain heel position (avoidance conditioning).

 Note: ACTT – Applied Canine Therapy and Training and Canine Correspondence Studies do not recommend the use of head halters as they increase stress and anxiety in many dogs.
 Putting a head halter on a reactive dog is on par with putting a person in handcuffs then forcing them into what they perceive to be a dangerous or unpleasant situation.
 And putting a head halter on a fearful dog can cause the dog to panic, further harming its temperament and emotional wellbeing.
-Instead we recommend the Sense-ible or Sense-ation Harness.
+Instead we recommend a front or double-loading harness.

 Conclusion: Potential to be an aversive.